Monopoles, twisted integral homology, and Hirsch algebras: Examples of Hirsch algebras

 We now describe a recursive way to determine all the (combinations) of graphs corresponding to the operations $e_{p,q}$.
 Consider an immersed downward-flowing graph $G$ with one incoming end and $p+q$ outgoing ends, corresponding to a composition of the two basic operations $\Delta $ and $*$.
 We define the upper and lower $(p,q)$-descendants of $G$ to be the graphs described in Figure $6$, which have $p+q+1$ outgoing ends.
 For each, we add two new strands, one which is fed back into another strand and one which gives rise to a new output.
 These descendants are called `upper' or `lower' depending on whether the new output strand begins its life above or below $G$.

 Notice that the graphs of $e_{2,1}$ and $e_{1,2}$ are respectively the upper and the lower $(1,1)$-descendants of the graph of $e_{1,1}$.
-In general, we have the following. \begin{definition} The operation $e_{p,q}$ is defined recursively to correspond to the signed sum over graphs obtained by taking union of the lower descendants of $e_{p,q-1}$ and the upper descendants of $e_{p-1,q}$, the latter with an extra sign of $(-1)^{q-1}$.
+In general, we have the following. \begin{definition} The operation $e_{p,q}$ is defined recursively to correspond to the signed sum over graphs obtained by taking the union of the upper descendants of the graphs in $e_{p,q-1}$ and the lower descendants of the graphs in $e_{p-1,q}$, the latter with an extra sign of $(-1)^{q-1}$.
 See Figure \ref{descendantse11} for the cases with $p+q\leq4$. \end{definition}

 Up to an overall change of sign (only depending on the degrees of the entries), these new operations satisfy the relations of a Hirsch algebra.

 \begin{prop} The operation corresponding to the sum of graphs $e_{p,q}$ satisfies, up to an overall sign change depending on the gradings of the inputs, the relations of the $E_{p,q}$.
 More precisely, one sets